arpitjain799/alacorder/README.md

   Alacorder retrieves case detail PDFs from Alacourt.com and processes them into text archives and data tables suitable for research purposes.
-Invoke without subcommand (i.e. `python -m alacorder`) to launch graphical user interface or add flag `--help` for list of command line interface subcommands.)
+Invoke `python -m alacorder start`) to launch graphical user interface.

 Options:
   --version  Show the version and exit.